wdoyle42/lpo_prac/lessons/dataset_manipulation/dataset_manipulation.md

     . // mean of pcttest and mobility within countyr
     . collapse (mean) pcttest mobility, by (cnum)

-    . // give count of number of observations (should be number of unique counties) . count
+    . // give count of number of observations (should be number of uniq
+    > ue counties)
+    . count
        57